-The LEP would be supporting the event co-sponsored by the Council and the Hertfordshire Opportunities Portal on 1st

-December - Generation Stevenage which is targeting 1,000 young people to meet on line with local employers, with a view to finding out what job opportunities these employers are currently offering.
+The LEP would be supporting the event co-sponsored by the Council and the Hertfordshire Opportunities Portal on 1st December - Generation Stevenage which is targeting 1,000 young people to meet on line with local employers, with a view to finding out what job opportunities these employers are currently offering.

 For the first time in a generation the focus would have to shift from just looking at the quality of jobs created in an area to now focus on the number of jobs available.
 However, the fundamentals for a Herts wide and Stevenage recover and growth remain good because of the areas geographical position to London and the presence of existing high quality industries.

-There will be a need for short term action to cover the potential 80,000 to 100,000 job losses in Hertfordshire but there was still a need for long term structural change for better growth to focus on jobs in emerging low carbon green industries to address the climate emergency as well as fairer growth to provide jobs.
+There will be a need for short term action to cover the potential 80,000 to 100,000 job losses in Hertfordshire but there was still a need for long term structural change for better growth to focus on jobs in emerging low carbon green industries to address the climate emergency as well as fairer growth to provide jobs that local people can access addressing the skills gap with a large portion of the local workforce.